 Master of Arts in Strategic Communication and Leadership

 Offered entirely online, graduate studies in communication at Spring Arbor University offers aspiring scholars and working professionals the opportunity to hone their skill sets and advance their careers without interrupting their schedules.
 The Master of Arts in Communication (MCOM) is a 38-semester hour program which brings both theoretical and Christian perspectives to bear on practical problems and provides you with a foundational understanding of communication through an interdisciplinary foundation and core of 14-17 semester hours.
 An additional 12 semesters hours (minimum) of coursework will be accomplished in the specific concentration plus appropriate electives and a culminating activity (thesis or portfolio) of two semester hours allows you to design, implement and evaluate a project which effectively applies an interdisciplinary understanding of communication studies to a real-life situation.
-Learn more about the Master of Arts in Communication.
+Learn more about the Master of Arts in Strategic Communication and Leadership.

 The department provides opportunities to students from any major to participate in radio, video, drama, and student publications.
 This includes a sketch-comedy TV show, a student newspaper, several plays including one for freshmen and transfers only, and a film festival.